FilecoinFoundationWeb/filecoin-foundation/apps/ffdweb-site/src/content/digest/recognizing-code-as-speech-is-vital.md

 created-on: 2023-10-18T18:44:40.679Z
 updated-on: 2023-10-18T18:44:40.685Z
 published-on: 2023-10-18T18:44:40.692Z
-f_issue: 1
+issue: 1
-f_article: 8
+: 8
-f_description: A more distributed web requires a global recognition that code is protected speech.
+description: A more distributed web requires a global recognition that code is protected speech.
 Without it, our ability to build a decentralized world is greatly limited.
-f_image:
+image:
   url: /assets/images/DWD-Illustration-08.png
-f_author: Kurt Opsahl
+author: Kurt Opsahl
-f_author-profile:
+author-profile:
   url: /assets/images/dwd-profile-05.png
-f_author-bio: Kurt Opsahl works to help build the legal and policy space in which the decentralized web can thrive.
+author-bio: Kurt Opsahl works to help build the legal and policy space in which the decentralized web can thrive.
 tags: digest
-layout: "[digest].html"
 date: 2023-10-18T18:44:40.696Z
 seo:
   noindex: false